junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam and Cas follow right after, racing toward the prophet and the tablet.

 But Crowley gets there first.
-They watch with startle as Crowley's hand touches the demon tablet, a wave of silvery bright light ripples from the center, extending to the edge of the tablet, then radiating onto Crowley's hand and arms, then his eyes shine with the bright light for a second, and then the light dies down.
+They watch with startle as Crowley's hand touches the demon tablet, a wave of golden bright light ripples from the center, extending to the edge of the tablet, then radiating onto Crowley's hand and arms, then his eyes shine with the bright light for a second, and then the light dies down.

 "Now we're talking," Crowley says, stretching his neck and shoulder comfortably like that wave of energy just gave him the best massage ever.
 He turns back to them, smiling lazily.
 "Where are we?"
 And Dean thinks he can just tell from the unsettling way he smiles, how it grows wilder, more aggressive, more predatory, that something is changed, like the demon is just a little too tipped off.